-- 14.3 Tree 2 Morus alba Mulberry, this neighbouring exempt specimen was found in good condition & vigour at time of assessment. - Trees viability to development; this specimen is not impacted by the proposed development.
+14.3 Tree 5 Cinnamomum camphora - Camphor Laurel, this neighbouring specimen was found in fair condition & good vigour at time of assessment.

+• Trees viability to development; this specimen is not impacted by the proposed development.
 The project arborist is to certify the installation of protection measures as per D/A conditions prior to commencement of works and to be monitored throughout the project at approx. 3 mthly intervals depending on the length of the development.
-The specimen should remain viable beyond completion of development provided recommended installation & protection measures are adhered to. - Development Impacts: AS4970 (2009) section 3 requires a TPZ setback of 4.2 m radial from COT, the setback for the proposed development adjacent to this specimen is estimated at 4.4 from COT, which is not an encroachment by the proposed development.
+The specimen should remain viable beyond completion of development provided recommended installation & protection measures are adhered to.

+• Development Impacts: AS4970 (2009) section 3 requires a TPZ setback of 4.5m radial from COT which is 0.5m outside the dripline, the setback for the proposed rainwater tanks (RWT) & cold water pump room (CWPR) adjacent to this specimen is estimated at 4.8m from COT, which is not an encroachment by the proposed development with existing natural ground levels to be retained within the tree protection zone.
 The alignment of the proposed development is sufficiently setback to not impact this specimen.